woraperth/Intro_to_the_Math_of_intelligence/README.md

-# Intro_to_the_Math_of_intelligence
+# Gradient Descent Coding Challenge
+Code by: Woratana
-This is the code for "Intro - The Math of Intelligence" by Siraj Raval on Youtube
+This is the code for "Intro - The Math of Intelligence" by Siraj Raval on [Youtube](https://youtu.be/xRJCOz3AfYY)

-## Coding Challenge -- Due Date, Thursday June 22nd, 2017

-This week's coding challenge is to implement gradient descent to find the line of best fit that predicts the relationship between
-2 variables of your choice from a [kaggle](https://www.kaggle.com/datasets) dataset.
-Bonus points for detailed documentation.
-Good luck!
-Post your github link in the youtube comments section

 ## Overview
 This is the code for [this](https://youtu.be/xRJCOz3AfYY) video on Youtube by Siraj Raval.
-The dataset represents distance cycled vs calories burned.
-We'll create the line of best fit (linear regression) via gradient descent to predict the mapping. yes, I left out talking about the learning rate in the video, we're not ready to talk about that yet.
+The data set used here is `House Sales in King County, USA` from [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction).

+Note that instead of having `m` and `b` in `y=mx+b` as seperate variables, I added both variables in `weight`.
+This way, we can predict the price by matrix multiplication.
+It served 2 purposes: shortening code (no need for looping through each data point), faster (computer can work faster with matrix)

+## More about Gradient Descent
 Here are some helpful links:

 #### Gradient descent visualization